Research Questions

 ---|

-Our research focuses on the molecular mechanisms by which Chinese medicines reprogram macrophages and neutrophils against inflammation and tissue remodelling in myocardial infarction, obesity and neurodegenerative diseases.
+Our research focuses on the molecular mechanisms by which Chinese medicines reprogram macrophages and neutrophils against inflammation and tissue remodeling in myocardial infarction, obesity and neurodegenerative diseases.

-Our strategy applies genomics, proteomics, chemical biology and cell signalling technologies to identify the active compounds and target proteins in different cell models and animal models.
+Our strategy applies genomics, proteomics, chemical biology and cell signaling technologies to identify the active compounds and target proteins in different cell models and animal models.

 Our ongoing projects are designed to